 The Monterey Bay Sanctuary Scenic Trail is a link in the 1,200-mile Coastal Trail that is planned to run the length of California.
 This section traverses some 18 miles of coastal beauty (there are some inland portions) from Castroville south to Pacific Grove’s Lovers Point, and a trip along this paved trail is a great way to take in the sights, sounds, and smells of Monterey Bay.

 Following a former Southern Pacific Railroad right-of-way, you can enjoy gorgeous views of the bay and shoreline.
 You pass tall sand dunes and white sandy beaches, as well as a small eucalyptus forest, and can easily veer off the trail to visit Cannery Row, Fisherman’s Wharf, the Monterey Bay Aquarium, Monterey State Historic Park, and other attractions.
 Interpretive signs alongside the trail tell of the city’s early history and of the abundant marine life of Monterey Bay.
-This popular bicycle and pedestrian trail was created piece by piece, in collaboration among several public agencies, nonprofit organizations, and local citizens.
+This popular bicycle and pedestrian trail was created piece by piece, in collaboration with several public agencies, nonprofit organizations, and local citizens.
 A long-range goal is to extend it upcoast to Wilder Ranch in Santa Cruz County.

 Monterey Bay Sanctuary Scenic Trail (Seaside to Lovers Point)